streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Is it going to be asked for POIs and should be disabled by default? `AddWheelchairAccessBusiness` may be a good base.

-Quests are defined in [their own folder](app/src/main/java/de/westnordost/streetcomplete/quests).
+Quests are grouped in [one folder](app/src/main/java/de/westnordost/streetcomplete/quests).

 ### Locating a quest

-Search across the code for part of a question or other text characteristic to this quest.
+Search across the code for part of a question or other text specific to this quest.
 For example "What is the name of this place".

 You will find an XML file with an entry looking like this: